 Walk Through Tivoli Park

-But don’t linger here long, take your snacks and ice cream to Tivoli Park, a large green space just a few minutes walk outside of the city center.
-There are a number of wooded trails you can walk through, plenty of benches to relax in for a bit, an open-air art gallery, and even a sports complex.
-Even though Ljubljana is small and not as crowded compared to other capital cities in Europe, a breath of fresh air in a park is always welcome.
+But don’t linger here long, take your snacks and ice cream to Tivoli Park, a large green space just a short walk outside of the city center.
+There are a number of walking paths to explore, plenty of benches to relax in for a bit, an open-air art gallery, and even a sports complex.

 Sunset at Ljubljana Grad

-The castle is a great spot to watch the sunset over Ljubljana and watch the city lights come on.
-You can see most of the castle without paying an entrance fee.
+As an added bonus, you can see most of the castle without paying an entrance fee.
 There is a viewing deck you can climb up, former jail cells, and much more you can do here for free.

 Enjoy a Drink Along the River

 The riverfront is a very lively place.
-It’s lined with restaurants and bars.
+It’s lined with the best restaurants and bars.
 On a nice evening, have a seat at one of the tables lining the river and enjoy a drink.
 It’s a great spot for people watching and also to enjoy music from street performers.
 Another option for enjoying the river is to take a river cruise, which I did not do, but it looked like fun.

 If You Have More Time

-Simply spread this itinerary out.
-There is a lot in this one-day itinerary.
-You’re likely feeling exhausted at the end of this day trying to cram it all in.
-If you have time, just spread this itinerary out over two days.
-Check out different cafes.
-Walk as far away from the city center along the river as you can.
 One of my favorite streets is called Trubarjeva Cesta, which I discovered one night while I was in search of dinner.
 This street has plenty of unique shops and cheap eats and is just a few blocks away from the Dragon Bridge, but most people reach the bridge and turn around.

 Ljubljana is a great city to get a little bit lost because it’s so small.
 You’re never too far from where you want to go and you just might find something really cool.
 Use the castle as your guide to orient you when you do get a bit off track.
 I really hope you enjoy this charming city and the rest of Slovenia!